localstack/docs/content/en/user-guide/integrations/pulumi/index.md

 └── tsconfig.json
 {{< / command >}}

-Now edit your stack configuration `Pulumi.dev.yaml` as follows:
+Modify your stack configuration in `Pulumi.dev.yaml` to include endpoints for AWS services pointing to `http://localhost:4566`.

 ```yaml
 config: